3 A.M. 3D: Sequels

-A sequel, entitled 3 AM: Part 2 was released in January 2014.
+A second film, entitled 3 AM: Part 2 was released in January 2014.
 The film also features three segments: "The Third Night", "The Convent", and "The Offering", and was directed by Isara Nadee, Kirati Nakintanon, and Putipong Saisikaew.
-Another sequel, entitled 3 AM: Part 3 (also known as After Shock) was released on March 15, 2018.
+A third film, entitled 3 AM: Part 3 (also known as After Shock) was released on March 15, 2018.
 The film features three more segments: "Expressway", "One Night Stand", and "TV Direct", and was directed by Phawat Panangkasiri, Thammanoon Sukulboontanom, and Nitivat Cholvanichsiri.